-If Ryokan you staying have open-air hot springs and indoor hot springs, take the indoor bath first.
+If Ryokan you staying in has open-air hot springs and indoor hot springs, take the indoor bath first.

-The most important thing to keep in mind when taking a bath is to suddenly take a hot bath while your body is cold.
+The most important thing to keep in mind when taking a bath is to take a hot bath while your body is cold suddenly.

-Blood pressure rises rapidly – risks of stroke, myocardial infarction.
+Blood pressure rises rapidly – risks of stroke and myocardial infarction.